 Fire retardant-treated wood manufacturers start the process by purchasing kiln-dried lumber or plywood from forest product companies.
 The untreated wood is loaded onto carts, which are moved into a specially made cylinder called a retort.
 The retort, which can be up to 150 feet in length, is sealed and a vacuum is applied to remove the air.

 According to the International Code Council (ICC), FR wood also includes those products where retardants are applied “by other means during the manufacturing process.”
-This does not include spray-on applications, but does allow for fire retardants to be infused during the manufacturing process so that it is an integral part of the panel or beam.
+This does not include spray-on applications, but does allow for fire retardants to be placed in the wood during the manufacturing process so that it is an integral part of the panel or beam.

 Next, the fire retardant solution is pumped from storage tanks, completely filling the retort.
 Pressure is continuously applied within the retort to force the fire retardant into the cells of the wood.
 Processing time depends on the wood species, the size of the products treated and the fire retardant used, as well as the standard for the intended exposure of the final product.